 CBDC (Central Bank Digital Currency) is the generic term for digital currencies issued by central banks.
 A distinction is made between the following categories:

-These are essentially the current fiat currencies (physical banknotes and coins) which are converted into a digital currency.
-Issued by the central bank of the countries and distributed by the commercial banks- a well-known concept, therefore, where citizens do not have a direct account with the central bank.
+A Wholesale CBDC is essentially the equivalent of current fiat currencies (physical bills and coins) converted into a digital currency.
+Issued by countries’ central banks and distributed by commercial banks- a familiar traditional concept where citizens do not have a direct account with the central bank.

 A value-based wholesale CBDC would replace or supplement reserves at the central bank with a digital token with limited access.
 A token would be a bearer asset, meaning that the sender transfers value to the receiver during the transaction without an intermediary.
 This would be something fundamentally different from the current system, in which the central bank debits and credits account without transferring actual value.

 The wholesale CBDC is seen as the most popular proposal among central banks because of its potential to make existing wholesale financial systems faster, cheaper, and safer.
 The Bank for International Settlements (BIS) also agrees that a wholesale CBDC could benefit payment and settlement systems.